devicefactory/df1-manual/howto_node.md

 npm install sandeepmistry/noble-device
 ```

-Here, I printed the entire `test.js` in its entirety.
+Here, I printed the `test.js` script in its entirety.
-Notice that it's much more simplified than before.
+Notice that interacting with the BLE device is much more simplified than before.

 ```{javascript}
 var async = require('async');